Packaging Industry

 The materials that need to be bonded have to pass a charging electrode.
 Opposite to the charging electrode a ground reference is positioned, e.g. an idle roller.
 A static charge can be applied ranging from 3 kV to 120 kV depending on the material thickness, speed and adhesion force required.

-After the material passes the nip (top) rollers on the blown film line it is generating static electricity and building up high static charges.
-This due to friction by passing several rollers and temperature fluctuation because the material is cooling down.
-If the material passes a corona treater, a massive static charge is created on the material.
-Here an extra section of static eliminators, preferably with inline static measuring (Close Loop Feedback), is recommended.
+Once the material passes through the nip (top) rollers on the blown film line, it begins to generate static electricity, accumulating high levels of charge.
+This occurs due to friction across multiple rollers and temperature changes as the material cools.
+If the film goes through a corona treater, the static charge becomes even greater.
+At this stage, an additional section of static eliminators, ideally equipped with inline static measurement (Closed Loop Feedback), is strongly recommended.

-On the final winder(s) long range static elimination bars are installed to neutralise the material during winding.
-Applying the ThunderION IQ static eliminator will guarantee that the complete material is neutralised.
-Starting as small diameter to end as large diameter rolls.
+On the final winder(s), long-range static elimination bars are installed to neutralise the material during winding.
+Using the ThunderION IQ static eliminator ensures complete neutralisation of the film, from small-diameter rolls to large-diameter ones.

-This will prevent dust-attraction, telescoping of the end roll and unpleasant static shocks to the operator.
-When winding double layer (tube) material, static elimination is essential to be able to open the material after unwinding.
-Sometimes discharging before winding is needed to reach a low static charge on the end roll.
-Normally 24V static eliminators are used for discharging here.
+This process prevents dust attraction, telescoping of the finished roll, and unpleasant shocks to operators.
+For double-layer (tube) material, static elimination is crucial to allow the film to be opened after unwinding.
+In some cases, discharging before winding is necessary to achieve a low static level on the finished roll.
+Typically, 24V static eliminators are used for this purpose.

-The pollution of the static eliminators is a critical issue.
-To avoid a drop in efficiency this level can constantly be monitored by the Manager IQ System.
+Contamination of static eliminators is a critical concern.
+To maintain efficiency, this can be continuously monitored by the Manager IQ Easy or Smart SLC.

-If the efficiency drops below a pre-defined level, the operator/PLC receives a warning.
-Maintenance will be indicated on the polluted static bars.
+If efficiency falls below a set threshold, the operator or PLC receives an alert.
+Maintenance will then be required on the contaminated static bars.

-For more intelligence, the Manager IQ System can be directly connected to the Blown film line via a Fieldbus connection.
-This is how all essential information is collected regarding the efficiency and required maintenance of the static equipment.
-Also the level of static charge on the material is collected and logged.
+For advanced functionality, the IQ Easy System can be directly integrated with the blown film line via a Fieldbus connection.
+This enables collection of all key data regarding static equipment performance and maintenance needs, as well as logging the static charge levels on the material.

 Bond Two Materials